lfbergee/presentations/cypress.md

 Really??
-Testing is unfortunately everyone's responsibility, so don't be that guy (or gal)
+Testing is unfortunately everyone's responsibility, so don't be that guy

 And yes, even you do make mistakes
-... or at least a colleague
+...or at least a colleague might

 ---